dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 Cordova_sms.send ~num:phonenumber ~msg:message ~succ_cb:success_cb ~err_cb:~error_cb
 [/cce]

-Here the logic: the user writes the phonenumber he will to send the SMS to in the phonenumber input and the SMS content in the message input.
-When he touched the submit button, we get the contents of these inputs, calls the function <b class="helvetica">Cordova_sms.send</b> with the proper arguments.
+Here the logic: the user writes the phonenumber he wants to send the SMS to in the phonenumber input and the SMS content in the message input.
+When he touched the submit button, we get the contents of these input and call the function <b class="helvetica">Cordova_sms.send</b> with the right arguments.

 Here the OCaml code:
 [cce lang="ocaml"]